I have decided to bring forward the last few big ticket items on my bucket list of rides before I make excuses not to do them.

 Superb way to end today riding the fading light in landscapes impossible to convey here how majestic.

-Enjoyed a nice pub dinner in Clarens a lovely small town.
+Enjoyed a nice pub dinner in Clarens a lovely small town which could have been any small country town in Australia.

 I am writing notes each day but posting this ride is going to be delayed as wi-fi is non existent or woefully slow.